 Wow!
 Wow!
 Wow!
-Check out these delicate Cherry Wood Star & Tree Topper created by a Real Wood Paper Client!
+Check out these delicate Cherry Wood Star & Tree Topper created with our Thin Wood Veneer and a Cricut Maker!

 Below is a materials list and a few details with how she created the DIY 3D Star and Christmas Tree Topper.
 Check them out below.